This post contains affiliate links.

 Thankfully things have evolved from those days and golf club manufacturers have worked hard to develop the head of bladed irons to make them more forgiving and easier to hit.

-By putting more metal low and behind the hitting zone golf club designers came up with a design of blade which has picked up the nickname of ‘muscle back’ irons.
+By putting more metal low and behind the hitting zone golf club designers came up with a design of blade that has picked up the nickname of ‘muscle back’ irons.

 So today when you hear people talk about ‘blades’ they are more than likely talking about ‘muscle back’ irons which are a long way from the thin pieces of metal that made up the original ‘blades’.